OWASP/owasp.github.io/pages/supporters/migration.md

 ---

 layout: col-sidebar
-title: Corporate Member Migration
+title: Corporate Supporter Migration
 permalink: /supporters/migration
 site_side: true
 tags: corp-membership

 ---

 First things first - you don't have to do anything.
-Depending on your current Corporate Membership package level, you will automatically receive technical improvements, such as more frequent logo display and more prominent listing in the supporters page, and more social media exposure.
-We have carefully designed our improved packages to continue delivering your existing benefits, or improve on them:
+Depending on your current Corporate Supporter package level, you will automatically receive any technical improvements, such as more frequent logo display and more prominent listing in the supporters page, and more social media exposure.
+We have carefully designed our improved packages to continue delivering your existing benefits, or improve on them.

-Our previous Sponsorship agreement provided the following benefits:

-- Listing in rotation as Corporate Supporter site-wide on owasp.org (Improved)
-- Public acknowledgment on various other channels (Improved)
-- Up to $2,500 of your package fee can be applied towards a Global AppSec sponsorship (No change for current Corporate Members)
-- Vote in the Global Board of Directors election (No change for current Corporate Members)
-- Discounted sponsorship rates at participating events (No change for current Corporate Members)

-In addition to your current benefits, you are now eligible to receive the new Corporate Membership benefits at your discretion.

 ## I want these new benefits, what do I do?